How to manage Access/Contact visits in your family

 - If you are going to vary arrangements, can they be reviewed to see if they work for everyone?
 Flexibility at times like this is really important.

 If good communication between parents is possible then this process will be made so much easier for everyone but if not possible then help is available to help you make good decisions for your family.
 The Family Mediation Service of the Legal Aid Board is offering free telephone mediation and conflict coaching.
 More details about this service can be found at www.legalaidboard.ie.
-One Family provides specialist family mediation services for separating families with a particular emphasis on the needs of children.
-Click here:

 The Family and Child Law Committee of the Law Society has provided us with some very useful advice in relation to access issues and state: